Palpatine: Prequel trilogy

 Anakin informs Jedi Master Mace Windu (Samuel L. Jackson) of Palpatine's treachery.
-With three other Jedi Masters at his side, Windu attempts to arrest Palpatine, but Palpatine produces a lightsaber and quickly dispatches all but Windu.
+With three other Jedi Masters at his side, Windu attempts to arrest Palpatine, but Palpatine produces a lightsaber and dispatches all but Windu.
 Palpatine engages Windu in a duel and attacks him with Force lightning; Windu deflects the lightning back into Palpatine's face, deforming it into the gray, wizened visage first seen in the original trilogy.
 Before Windu can kill Palpatine, however, Anakin appears and, desperate to save Padme, betrays Windu, allowing Palpatine to kill Windu with another blast of lightning.
 Anakin then betrays the Jedi by pledging himself to the dark side as Palpatine's Sith apprentice, Darth Vader.

 Palpatine issues Order 66, compelling the clone troopers to kill their Jedi generals for being "traitors" to the Republic, while dispatching Vader to kill everyone inside the Jedi Temple and then murder the Separatist leaders on the planet Mustafar.
-Palpatine then reorganizes the Republic into the Galactic Empire, with himself as Emperor, while deceitfully framing the Jedi for treason.
+Palpatine then reorganizes the Republic into the Galactic Empire, with himself as Emperor, while framing the Jedi for treason.
 Jedi Master Yoda (voiced by Frank Oz) confronts Palpatine and engages him in a lightsaber duel that ends in a stalemate.
 Sensing that Vader is in danger, Palpatine travels to Mustafar and finds his new apprentice near death following a duel with Obi-Wan.
 After returning to Coruscant, he rebuilds Vader's burned, mutilated body with the black armored suit from the original trilogy.
 Palpatine then tells Vader that Padmé was killed in the heat of Vader's anger, breaking what remains of Vader's spirit.
 Palpatine is last seen watching the original Death Star's construction, with Vader and Wilhuff Tarkin (Wayne Pygram) at his side.